On the Convergence of Muon and Beyond: Conclusion

 \section{Conclusion}

-In this work, we established a rigorous theoretical foundation for the Muon optimizer, addressing the significant gap between its empirical success and its formal analysis.
-We introduced Muon-MVR2, a variance-reduced variant, and provided the first proof that it achieves an optimal convergence rate of $\tilde{\mathcal{O}}(T^{-1/3})$ in stochastic non-convex settings, matching the theoretical lower bound \cite{arjevani2023lower}.
-Furthermore, we demonstrated that under the Polyak-Łojasiewicz condition, the Muon-MVR1, and Muon-MVR2 variants all attain sublinear non-ergodic convergence.
-Our theoretical results are validated by extensive experiments on CIFAR-10 and C4 benchmarks, which confirm the practical acceleration and superior performance of Muon-MVR2 over its standard counterpart and other widely-used optimizers.
-This research solidifies the Muon framework by providing robust theoretical guarantees and a practically effective new variant for training deep learning models.
+In this work, we develop a rigorous theoretical foundation for the Muon optimizer, narrowing the gap between its empirical success and formal analysis.
+We study two momentum-based variance-reduced variants, Muon-MVR1 and Muon-MVR2.
+For stochastic nonconvex optimization, we provide the first anytime convergence proof showing that Muon-MVR2 achieves the optimal ergodic convergence rate of $\widetilde{\mathcal{O}}(T^{-1/3})$, matching the lower bound \cite{arjevani2023lower}.
+Under the PL condition, we establish anytime guarantees for both best and last iterates: the best-iterate expected square-root suboptimality rates are $\widetilde{\mathcal{O}}(T^{-1/4})$ for Muon-MVR1 and $\widetilde{\mathcal{O}}(T^{-1/3})$ for Muon-MVR2; with an additional uniform gradient-bound assumption, the corresponding last-iterate objective-gap rates are $\mathcal{O}(T^{-1/4})$ and $\mathcal{O}(T^{-1/3})$.
+Our experimental results support the practical effectiveness of the proposed variance-reduced Muon variants on CIFAR-10 and C4.